GenomicsMachineLearning/qimr-teaching-2024/README.md

 # Module 001 - Clustering and Cell Types

-From the workshop directory go to the notebooks directory and being an R prompt:
+From the workshop directory start an R prompt:
 ```
 $ R
 ```